unloggedio/documentation/docs/logging_mode.md

 - Method-A is annotated with `@UnloggedMethod`
 - Method-B and C are non-annotated
 - Method-A and B call method-C as a downstream call
+- Process wide counter is set to 1.

 ![](./assets/images/logging_mode.png)